Pazzword/Django-Blog-Post/README.md

 # Django Blog Application

-This is a simple blog application built using Django framework.
+This is a simple blog application built using Python and Django framework for logical execution and HTML, CSS for a better visual appearance.
 It allows users to create, edit, and view blog posts.

 ## Features